 Since then, Oriuwa has become the first Black woman to be named sole valedictorian of the department and has spoken at numerous national and international events on the topics of DEI, leadership, mental health, and her journey as an underrepresented minority in medicine.
 Oriuwa was also an ambassador and educator of U of T’s Black Student Application Program, where she saw the faculty admit the largest group of Black medical students in Canadian history.

-Oriuwa is also a professional spoken word artist.
+In addition, Oriuwa is a professional spoken word artist.
 Working under the Hamilton Youth Poets, she has earned her place as a national slam poetry finalist twice.
 In 2017, she released her renowned slam poem “Woman, Black” and in 2018 published her seminal article In My White Coat, I am More Black than Ever for FLARE magazine’s Black History Month campaign.
 She has also been featured on CBC’s The National, CTV News, CP24, Toronto Star, Time magazine, and TODAY, amongst others.
-She is slated to release her first memoir with HarperCollins in 2023.
+She is slated to release her first memoir with HarperCollins in 2024.

-A recipient of numerous prestigious awards and honours, Oriuwa has been recognized as one of Best Health Magazine‘s “2020 Women of the Year”.
+A recipient of numerous prestigious awards and honours, Oriuwa was named on Maclean’s Power 50 List in 2022 and was recognized as one of Best Health Magazine‘s “2020 Women of the Year”.
 She was also recently honoured in Mattel’s #ThankYouHeroes campaign alongside five other women with a one-of-a-kind Barbie doll made in her image to commemorate her contributions as a frontline healthcare worker.